-The TJS lauds the restoration of the Crisis Clinician position within the DPD, and urges the City, in partnership with the County, to make this position available 24/7.
+The TJS commends the restoration of the Crisis Clinician position within the DPD, and urges the City, in partnership with the County, to make this position available 24/7.
 The availability of a Crisis Clinician enables the DPD to utilize the co-responder model.

-The defining characteristic of the co-responder model is that it pairs a sworn police officer with a clinician or trained professional specializing in mental/be-havioral health or addiction [67].
+The defining characteristic of the co-responder model is that it pairs a sworn police officer with a clinician or trained professional specializing in behavioral health or addiction [57].
 Even with advanced training such as CIT, police officers have less training than mental health professionals or social workers who specialize in crisis intervention.
 These professionals are required to have specialized higher education degrees (B.S., M.S., PhDs, or M.D.s) and are licensed with state medical or professional boards.
-These rigorous education standards underscore the nuanced, complicated, and often delicate nature of providing behavioral and mental health care.
-Several examples of the coresponder model are already implemented in the United States, including the Mobile Mental Health Crisis Unit in Knoxville, Tennessee; the Mobile Crisis Program in DeKalb County, Georgia; the Systemwide Mental Assessment Response Team in Los Angeles, California; the Seattle Police Department Crisis Response Team; and the Boston Police Department Co-responder program.
+These rigorous education standards underscore the nuanced, complicated, and often delicate nature of providing behavioral health care.

-Many of the health personnel we spoke with, at both County agencies and private health providers, indicated a short-term preference for a co-responder model in comparison to all-police or completely unarmed teams.
-The design details of co-responder model partnerships are highly variable due to community needs, strength of existing law enforcement and clinician relationships, budgetary constraints, etc. [65].
+Many of the health personnel we spoke with, at both County agencies and private health providers, indicated a short-term preference for a co-responder model in comparison to all-police or completely unarmed teams; the presence of police back-up is seen as an important tool during behavioral crisis emergencies.
+The design details of co-responder model partnerships are highly variable due to community needs, strength of existing law enforcement and clinician relationships, budgetary constraints, etc. [75].
 For example, some co-responder teams will respond together in the same vehicle, while others will arrive on scene separately, sometimes due to jurisdictional mandates that police arrive first to secure the scene before clinicians are allowed to assist.
-In some cases, the police officers on the co-responder team may have undergone CIT or specialized training to be able to better support the clinical or mental/behavioral health specialist [90].
+In some cases, the police officers on the co-responder team may have undergone CIT or specialized training to be able to better support the clinical or behavioral health specialist [99].
 An additional benefit of co-responder models is the mutual learning opportunity; for example, observing mental health experts in practice helps develop officer skills in dealing with behavioral crisis effectively.

 Co-responder models also have weaknesses.
-A study done on an Australian co-response model, Police And Crisis Early Response (PACER), noted that PACER service users prefer unmarked vehicles and non-uniformed police officers to help alleviate potential distress or embarrassment [23].
-Studies on co-responder models note that there can be a large disconnect in knowledge between the two parties on co-responder teams, as the police officers have little to no formal training on mental health and on handling behavioral health crises, and similarly, the clinician or mental health professional has little knowledge on law enforcement practices [49, 73].
+A study done on an Australian co-response model, Police And Crisis Early Response (PACER), noted that PACER service users prefer unmarked vehicles and non-uniformed police officers to help alleviate potential distress or embarrassment [25].
+Studies on co-responder models note that there can be a large disconnect in knowledge between the two parties on co-responder teams, especially if police officers have little or no formal training on handling behavioral health crises, and similarly, the clinician or mental health professional has little knowledge of law enforcement practices [58, 82].

-Overall, however, the co-responder model is a step forward from police officer-only responses to behavioral crisis, and is a strong component of a comprehensive set of emergency response services.
-Local agencies generally report satisfaction with the model; having access to a mental health clinician has assisted the Yolo County Probation Department, for example, greatly reduce-and nearly eliminate-reliance on the use of force in its own activities.
+Overall, however, the co-responder model is a step forward from police officer-only responses to behavioral crises, and is a strong component of a comprehensive set of emergency response services.
+Local agencies generally report satisfaction with the model; having access to a mental health clinician has assisted the Yolo County Probation Department, for example, greatly reduce and in recent months nearly eliminate-reliance on the use of force in its own activities.